Cierra Dillard: Professional career

 Dillard was selected by the Minnesota Lynx in the second round of the 2019 WNBA draft.
 The Lynx waived her in May but shortly later she was claimed of waivers by the Los Angeles Sparks.
 After appearing in one preseason game for the Sparks, she was once again waived on May 18.

+In 2022, Dillard guided Alexandria Sporting Club to the 2022 FIBA Africa Women's Champions Cup title, scoring a team-high 21 points in the finals.
+The following season, Sporting repeated as African champions and Dillard was named MVP of the 2023 Africa Women's Basketball League.
+Dillard averaged 23 points per game on 53.9% shooting from the field.

+Personal

+In 2023, Dillard became Senegalese by presidential decree.
+She joined the Senegal national team shortly after.